18 Exciting Neuroscience Internships & Research Opportunities for High School Students

 Cost: $5,550

-Yale’s Summer Springboard offers neuroscience summer programs that introduce high school students to the study of the nervous system, brain structure, and function.
-Participants engage in experiments and hands-on research projects.
+Yale’s Summer Springboard offers a neuroscience summer program that introduces high school students to brain structure, nervous system functions, and hands-on research projects.
+Participants engage in experiments, discussions, and interactive neuroscience activities.

 Location: New Haven, CT